 The Visual Elements of Art are line, shape, tone, color, pattern, texture and form.
 A knowledge of how they are used in art will help you to understand how artworks are created.
 You can learn how to analyse an artwork by breaking it down to its component parts, so that you may appreciate the skill and imagination that the artist has used in composing it.

 Portraits express the beauty, status, power, wealth or character of their subjects.
 Artists use a wide range of media for portraiture, including drawing, printing, painting, sculpture, photography and multimedia.

 Still Life is the drawing and painting of items such as fruit, flowers and household objects, which are usually arranged on a table top or shelf.
 Over the centuries artists have chosen to paint still life objects for their symbolism, abstract qualities or simply their visual beauty.

-Our Landscape Painting Gallery celebrates artwork from around the world based on the built environment.
+Landscape Artists celebrates artwork from around the world based on the built environment.
 It displays famous paintings of towns and buildings that have inspired artists to share their feelings about the surroundings we have constructed for ourselves.

 Animals in Art have always been a popular subject.
 They are often depicted for their natural beauty and majesty, or as mythical or symbolic beasts.
 Sometimes they are portrayed as the hunter's prey, prize livestock, or more sentimentally as domestic pets.

 Page Banner Image